 There is no prescribed textbook for this paper.
 Journal article readings may be assigned at the start of the paper by the lecturer as appropriate.

 - Learning Outcomes

-- To undertake an appropriate piece of research from conception through practical investigation and presentation of a research report.
+Students who successfully complete this paper will undertake an appropriate piece of research from conception through practical investigation and present a research report.